bernhard-hofmann/Tabsets/readme.md

 See http://bernhard-hofmann.github.io/Tabsets/

 ## Version History
+Version 1.10:
+* Expand icon changed in preparation for using the plus icon to add a tab to a tabset.

 Version 1.9:
 * Basic support added for exporting and importing tabsets via their JSON representation.
 Being text, it can be copied and pasted in many places where a file might not be suitable.